jonathanmdr/ojp/documents/environment-setup/db2-testing-guide.md

 ### 2. IBM DB2 JDBC Driver

-The IBM DB2 JDBC driver is automatically included in the ojp-server dependencies:
+The IBM DB2 JDBC driver is not automatically included in the ojp-server dependencies due to licence requirement:

 ```xml
 <dependency>